GoogleChrome/web.dev/src/site/content/en/blog/gamepad/index.md

 title: Play the Chrome dino game with your gamepad
 subhead: Learn how to use the Gamepad API to push your web games to the next level.
 description: |
-  This article teaches you how to use the Gamepad API to control web games.
+Learn to control web games with the Gamepad API.
 authors:
   - thomassteiner
 date: 2020-10-30
 hero: hero.jpg
-alt: The hands of a person playing the Chrome Dino game on a Nintendo Switch.
+alt: The hands of a person playing the Chrome dino game on a Nintendo Switch.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - capabilities